-Fill in your email address to download the first 3 songs from the debut album Through Shadow Into Light.
-You’ll receive the epic gothic metal track Blood And Ashes, apocalyptic riffs of Nibiru and driving alternative metal anthem If.
+Simply enter your email below and you’ll receive the epic gothic metal track Blood And Ashes, apocalyptic riffs of Nibiru and driving alternative metal anthem If.

-You’ll receive a link to download your free songs and occasional news about upcoming releases from The Spiral Sequence.
-Easy!
-Just enter your email and prepare to rock!
+You’ll receive a link to download your tracks and occasional news and updates from The Spiral Sequence.
+Enter your email and prepare to rock!

 SF Media Review"While most of the Australian heavy scene is focused more on the metalcore/deathcore variants, TSS is much more of a hard rocking, old-school proggy metal, not unlike a blend of IRON MAIDEN and TOOL and this latest effort, Through Shadow Into Light is awesome.
 Opener Blood and Ashes is a slow burning head banger reminiscent of METALLICA track King Nothing, while the heaviest song on the record, the aptly-named The Rage, is full of double-kick blasts and the most crushing riffs we’ve ever heard.
 The album’s musicianship is awesome as well, with none of the instruments a weak link.
 An impressive feat, especially considering that it’s the same guy playing everything.
 It takes a lot of talent to put together any one of guitar leads or drum beats, let alone all of the audio on a record.
 This is a great album that hearkens back to old school heavy metal and, without giving too much away, adds some features of modern metal that only improves the experience.
 Get in now before the rest of the world catches on.
 THE SPIRAL SEQUENCE is beyond world class."

 — Jeremy Vane-Tempest, SF Media